bii-absd/tims/readme.md

 Please refer to `Manual & Guide` folder for documentation on TIMS.

 ## Availability of datasets
-The datasets used in the manual and quick guide are available for download at http://mendel.bii.a-star.edu.sg/SEQUENCES/TIMS/.
+The datasets used in TIMS documentation are available for download at http://mendel.bii.a-star.edu.sg/SEQUENCES/TIMS/.